mdsoto/log_analysis_usb_aapg/README.md

-# AAPG_USB_2021
+# USB_AAPG_2021
-Material of the course Basic Python for Log Analysis, given at the AAPG Student Chapter USB in January 2021
+Material of the course Basic Python for Log Analysis, given at the USB-AAPG Student Chapter in January 2021